Preparing to Transfer to the UW Psychology Department

-We are not hosting in-person Transfer Thursday events and have created a video, this webpage, and handouts that answer many commonly asked questions.
-If you have any questions, please get in touch with us at psyadvis@uw.edu
+We are not hosting in-person Transfer Thursday events at this time.
+Instead, we have created a video, this webpage, and handouts to address many commonly asked questions.
+If you have any additional questions, please feel free to contact us at psyadvis@uw.edu

 Handouts: